Wind power: Variability

 Wind power is variable, and during low wind periods, it may need to be replaced by other power sources.
 Transmission networks presently cope with outages of other generation plants and daily changes in electrical demand, but the variability of intermittent power sources such as wind power is more frequent than those of conventional power generation plants which, when scheduled to be operating, may be able to deliver their nameplate capacity around 95% of the time.

 Electric power generated from wind power can be highly variable at several different timescales: hourly, daily, or seasonally.
 Annual variation also exists but is not as significant.
 Because instantaneous electrical generation and consumption must remain in balance to maintain grid stability, this variability can present substantial challenges to incorporating large amounts of wind power into a grid system.
 Intermittency and the non-dispatchable nature of wind energy production can raise costs for regulation, incremental operating reserve, and (at high penetration levels) could require an increase in the already existing energy demand management, load shedding, storage solutions, or system interconnection with HVDC cables.

 Fluctuations in load and allowance for the failure of large fossil-fuel generating units require operating reserve capacity, which can be increased to compensate for the variability of wind generation.

 Utility-scale batteries are often used to balance hourly and shorter timescale variation, but car batteries may gain ground from the mid-2020s.
 Wind power advocates argue that periods of low wind can be dealt with by simply restarting existing power stations that have been held in readiness, or interlinking with HVDC.

 The combination of diversifying variable renewables by type and location, forecasting their variation, and integrating them with dispatchable renewables, flexible fueled generators, and demand response can create a power system that has the potential to meet power supply needs reliably.
-Integrating ever-higher levels of renewables is being successfully demonstrated in the real world.
+Integrating ever-higher levels of renewables is being demonstrated in the real world.

 Seasonal cycle of capacity factors for wind and photovoltaics in Europe under idealized assumptions.
 The figure illustrates the balancing effects of wind and solar energy at the seasonal scale (Kaspar et al., 2019).

 Solar power tends to be complementary to wind.
 On daily to weekly timescales, high-pressure areas tend to bring clear skies and low surface winds, whereas low-pressure areas tend to be windier and cloudier.
 On seasonal timescales, solar energy peaks in summer, whereas in many areas wind energy is lower in summer and higher in winter.
 (Note: California is an exception) Thus the seasonal variation of wind and solar power tend to cancel each other somewhat.
 Wind hybrid power systems are becoming more popular.